Non-surgical pain management begins with understanding the root causes of pain.

 You can start feeling better today.

-For intelligent, thoughtful, caring, and non-surgical pain management in Lansing, call my office at 517-372-1381 to schedule an appointment.
+For intelligent, thoughtful, caring, and non-surgical pain management in Lansing, call 517-372-1381 to schedule an appointment in the clinic, or click the orange button on the bottom right of this page to book a remote healing.